resplab/bayespmtools/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Bayepmtools
+# Bayespmtools

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Bayepmtools is to enable Bayesian sample size and precision calculations for external validation of risk prediction models.
+The goal of Bayespmtools is to enable Bayesian sample size and precision calculations for external validation of risk prediction models.

 For the details of the methodology, please refer to the accompanying